sadhanaavasarala/learning-library/dbcs/CloudWorkshop_DBCS_400.md

 	![](images/400/image33.png)

 -   Enter the following SQL statement.
-Notice the use of the \":id\" bind variable, this value comes from the URI template {id} provided when the service is invoked.
+Notice the use of the "**:id**" bind variable, this value comes from the URI template {id} provided when the service is invoked.
 When all entries are complete, click the **Create** button.